 - 1. Adoption of educational goals for the school that are consistent with state and local policies and standards. - 2.
 Identification of the educational needs of the students attending the school. - 3.
 Review of the school building budget. - 4.
-Formulation of a school improvement plan that may be implemented only after review and approval by the School Committee.
+Formulation of a school improvement plan that may be implemented only after review and approval by the Superintendent and review by the School Committee.